Medical Malpractice

 Essentially, any uncharacteristic and unexplained change usually means something has occurred that may be entirely innocuous or even beneficial.
 It may also be abuse.
 Families are strongly advised to delve into any changes that are even the slightest out of the ordinary.
 The life and well-being of a loved one could be on the line.

-Silberstein, Awad & Miklos Will Fight to Get You Justice
+Silberstein & Miklos Will Fight to Get You Justice

 If you or someone you love has been abused in a nursing home, our nursing home abuse lawyers can inform you of your options and fight to get you justice through compensation.
 Don’t hesitate to get the protection and recompense your loved one deserves and needs.
-Contact Silberstein, Awad & Miklos for a free case review today.
+Contact Silberstein, & Miklos for a free case review today.

 Ask4Sam